 Description

-Sentier De La Nature De Rivière-héva is a quiet, well-maintained trail tucked into the Abitibi-Témiscamingue region, and it’s the kind of place that works just as well for an easy nature walk as it does for a longer, unhurried outing with plenty of stops.
-The route leads you through lush forest and along calm waterways, with a mix of scenery that keeps things interesting without feeling overwhelming.
+Sentier De La Nature De Rivière-héva is a quiet, well-maintained trail tucked into the Abitibi-Témiscamingue region of Quebec.
+At 2.7 km with only 40 m of elevation gain, it's the kind of place that works equally well for a relaxed solo walk, a family outing with kids, or a low-key afternoon with friends who aren't looking for a workout.
+The route moves through lush forest and alongside calm waterways, and the variety in scenery keeps things interesting without ever feeling demanding.

 What the hike feels like